upcmd/updocs-content/logs/c0107_vvvvv.md

       Name: "",
       Do: {
         {
+          "name": "reg",
           "cmd": {
-            "value": "tom created in sub",
             "name": "tom",
-            "desc": "by default tom is registered in to global context" },
+            "desc": "by default tom is registered in to global context", "value": "tom created in sub"
-          "name": "reg"
+          }
         },
         {
-          "name": "print",
-          "cmd": "in sub print1: {{.tom}}"
+          "cmd": "in sub print1: {{.tom}}",
+          "name": "print"
         }
       },
       Dox: <nil>,